LuukFilart/LuukFilart/README.md

 - 👋 Hi, I’m @LuukFilart
 - 👀 I’m interested in Innovation, Artificial Intelligence, Linked Data and Data Visualization.
 - 🌱 I’m continously learning!
-- 💞️ I’m looking to collaborate on innovations in the field of Artificial Intelligence.
+- 💞️ Me and my team are open to collaborate on innovations in the field of Artificial Intelligence.
 - 📫 How to reach me luuk.filart@cgi.com
 - ⚡ Fun fact: Will ask my friends to come up with a fun one.